jagrvargen/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 5. strstr - Locates a substring within a string and returns a pointer to its location.

 6. print_chessboard - Prints a chessboard.

+7. print_diagsums - Prints the sum of the two diagonals of a square matrix.